fusaa/house-dashboard/README.md

 ### Data

 The data provided only one year of transactions, which limited the analysis.
-However, it was still possible to generate interesting insights into the data.
+However, it was still possible to generate interesting insights.

 One crucial aspect that investors tend to think about is the price per square foot.
 That feature has been engineered in the analysis.